TritonDataCenter/rfd/rfd/0026/README.md

 80000](https://en.wikipedia.org/wiki/ISO/IEC_80000#Units_of_ISO.2FIEC_80000)
 "power of two" units.
 That is: `10g` and `10G` both mean `10 Gibibytes` (2^30 bytes). `10m` and `10M` both mean `10 Mebibytes` (2^20 bytes).

+Later, users will also be able to specify volume sizes via [volume packages](#introduction-of-volume-packages)' UUIDs and list available volume sizes with [CloudAPI's ListVolumePackages endpoint](#listvolumepackages-get-volumepackages).

 ###### Network